Centering Creativity, Impact and Community

-Artists and artist-centered organizations have shaped contemporary attitudes, initiated bold ventures and changed prevailing thought.
-In Houston, with its culture of entrepreneurship and its vibrant arts community, numerous examples exist of how artists and arts organizations have taken leadership roles in communities.
-By raising awareness to needs, redefining the discourse and inspiring new public and private initiatives, effective arts leadership can have impact far beyond the economic.
-Initially created as the Center for Arts Leadership, Center for Art and Social Engagement (CASE) reflects the refined focus on arts impact.
+Artists and artist-centered organizations play an essential role in shaping contemporary social attitudes, initiating bold ventures and conveying a community’s value.
+Houston, with its culture of entrepreneurship and vibrant creative community, is home to numerous artists and arts organizations taking leadership roles in the city.
+By raising awareness of community needs, redefining the creative discourse and inspiring new public and private initiatives, effective arts leadership can have far-reaching cultural and economic impact.

-You will receive about one email per month during the school year to keep you up to date with center news, events, and topics of interest.
+You will receive about one email per month during the school year to keep you up to date with CASE news, events and topics of interest.
 Your email will never be sold or given to anybody.

-There is a wealth of knowledge and research about the arts and best practice.
-Though social media is a great aggregator, we are confronted with so many streams of information, many of us have little time to process, much less incorporate these new ideas into our daily lives.
-These are a collection of profiles, sessions, and features that relate to the key themes we examine at the center
+There is a wealth of knowledge and research about the arts and best practices in the creative fields.
+Though social media is a great aggregator, we are confronted with so many streams of information simultaneously that many of us have little time to process, much less incorporate, these new ideas into our daily lives.
+Find profiles, sessions and features below that relate to the three key themes we examine at the center.